Micro-credential: Recognising and managing disinformation

 Recognising and managing disinformation is a growing challenge for local government not only here in Victoria, but across the country and internationally.

-The MAV is partnering with University of Melbourne and Melbourne Centre for Cities to co-design a pilot program for councillors and local government professionals to provide a deeper understanding of how disinformation impacts organisations as well as the best practice skills needed to assess, counter, and build resilience to it.
+The MAV is partnering with University of Melbourne to deliver this program for councillors and local government professionals to provide a deeper understanding of how disinformation impacts organisations as well as the best practice skills needed to assess, counter, and build resilience to it.

 This micro-credential is ideal for Victorian Councillors and officers working in governance, communications, engagement, legal services, and risk management.
 Participants will gain an understanding of how disinformation impacts councils and communities as well as best practice skills to assess, counter, and build resilience to it.